 The time frame as to when you can get a second discharge depends upon whether you filed a Chapter 7 or Chapter 13, whether you received a discharge (your debts were erased) or whether your bankruptcy case was dismissed.
 The time period is calculated from the filing date of your first bankruptcy petition to the filing date of the petition in the second bankruptcy case.
 It is not measured from the discharge date of the first bankruptcy.

 When a Discharge Was Granted in the First Bankruptcy Case

 If Your First Case Was a Chapter 7 Bankruptcy

-To receive a second Chapter 7 discharge, you must wait eight years from the filing date of the previous Chapter 7 before filing the new Chapter 7 bankruptcy.
-To receive a Chapter 13 discharge following a Chapter 7 discharge, a four-year waiting period is required from the filing date of the previous Chapter 7 to file Chapter 13.
+To receive a second Chapter 7 discharge, you need to wait eight years from the filing date of the previous Chapter 7 before filing the new Chapter 7 bankruptcy.
+To receive a Chapter 13 discharge following a Chapter 7 discharge, a four-year waiting period is required from the filing date of the previous Chapter 7 petition.

 If Your First Case Was a Chapter 13 Bankruptcy

-To receive a second Chapter 13 discharge, you must wait two years from the filing date of the previous Chapter 13 before filing the new Chapter 13 bankruptcy.
+To receive a second Chapter 13 discharge, you are required to wait two years from the filing date of the previous Chapter 13 before filing the new Chapter 13 bankruptcy.
 To receive a Chapter 7 discharge (when the first discharge was received in a Chapter 13) you must wait six years from the filing date of the previous Chapter 13 to file a Chapter 7.